doolin/arscope/arscope.md

 ~~~~
 @@@ ruby
-def self.by_title title
+def self.by_role role
-  where(title: title) if title.present? or all
+  where(role: role) if role.present? or all
 end
 ~~~~